aniketpatil-sys/CyberShield-Pro/README.md

 3. Configure Environment Variables:

-Locate the .env.example file.
+Locate the env.pdf file.

-Rename it to .env
+Open with Notepad and File name: .env | Saveas type: All files and save

 Enter your VirusTotal API Key.